NWChemEx-Project/DeveloperTools/docs/source/development/ides/index.rst

 The following sections focus on how to set-up various IDEs for developing NWX.
-All of these tutorials assume that you have a directory set-up akin to that suggested in the :ref:`Workflow Preliminaries` section.
+All of these tutorials assume that you have a directory set-up akin to that suggested in the :ref:`development_preliminaries` section.

 .. toctree::
    :maxdepth: 2